lisamr/severity_castle_knp/README.md

         -   [x] add hillshade for viz
     -   daily fire progression perimeters
         -   [x] from IR flights
-        -   [ ] MODIS or VIIRS to fill in missing days?
-VIIRS would be at 375m, MODIS at 1000m
+        -   [x] VIIRS to fill in missing days? use it completely?
+        -   [ ] for now use viirs. but manually assess when IR needs to be replaced with IR.
     -   [x] Fire direction---heading, backing, flanking informed by aspect, slope, direction of nearest fire progression perimeter
     -   [x] Forest structure--density, CHM where available?
 SD of NDVI might work eg. Koontz EcoLett 2020?.
         -   [x] added NDVI, should be good enough. used composited landsat imagery year of fire